nebs123/alx-low_level_programming/0x0C-more_malloc_free/README.md

-1-string_nconcat.c - a function that concatenates the n bytes of string s2 to the end of string s1 2-calloc.c - function that allocates memory for an array, using malloc 3-array_range.c - function that creates an array of integers from min to max
+1-string_nconcat.c - a function that concatenates the n bytes of string s2 to the end of string s1 2-calloc.c - function that allocates memory for an array, using malloc 3-array_range.c - function that creates an array of integers from min to max 100-realloc.c - Write a function that reallocates a memory block using malloc and free